Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/events.rst

 the keys are of the form ``category#method#object`` and the values are counts of the number of times ``recordEvent`` was called with that combination of ``category``, ``method``, and ``object``.

 These two scalars have a default maximum key limit of 500 per process.
-This limit is configurable via the ``toolkit.telemetry.maxEventSummaryKeys`` preference.

 Example: